YuliiaKharchenko/pands-project/README.md

 3. Install the required dependencies.
 You can install them using pip:

-> pip install pandas numpy matplotlib seaborn
+> pip install pandas numpy matplotlib.pyplot seaborn

 4. Once the dependencies are installed, you can run the program by executing the analysis.py script: